kssgarcia/solidspy-develop/docs/tutorials/brazilian_test.rst

 ==========================================================================
-Geometry in Gmsh and solution with SolidsPy
+Geometry in Gmsh and solution with solidspykevin
 ==========================================================================

 :Author: Nicolás Guarín-Zapata